langurmonkey/website-source/content/blog/2024/on-neovim-and-helix.md

   ```bash
   hx --health
   ```
   to get a listing of all the supported languages, and whether their language server is available or not.
-Below is an excrept of its output:
+Below is an excerpt of its output:
   ```bash
   Language                      LSP                           DAP                           Formatter                     Highlight                     Textobject                    Indent
   [...]